mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-BinarySearch is a classic algorithm that works on a list of ordered values.
+`BinarySearch` is a classic algorithm that works on a list of ordered values.
 The method assumes the list is ordered, and it will not work if the list isn't sorted.
-BinarySearch tests IComparable values, which extend a CompareTo method.
-All primitive types, like floats and ints, are IComparable.
+`BinarySearch` tests `IComparable` values, which extend a `CompareTo` method.
+All primitive types, like `float`s and `int`s, are `IComparable`.
-	In the CompareTo function,
+	In the `CompareTo` function,
 		A negative value means the left-value is smaller than the right-value.
 		A zero value means the left-value and right-value are equal.
 In the inner loop, BinarySearch checks if the value being searched for is directly in the middle of the search space.